Trustpilot

 • AGE: 18 -25

 • QUALIFICATIONS: Open to anyone.
-Designed for those aiming to get onto vet or nursing school.
-Vet students years 1-3.
-Nurse students all years.
-No vets or nurses.
+Ideal for Gap year and pre-vets aiming to get into vet or nursing school.
+Vet students in years 1 and 2 and nurse students in all years of study.
+Not suited to qualified vets or nurses as this is not a clinical project.

 • EMS (other)